ECrecords/rp2-project-template-vscode/README.md

     - pico-sdk
     - openocd
     - picobrobe
+3. Make sure environment variable `PICO_SDK_PATH` is defined and points to pico-sdk.
-3. Build OpenOCD.
+4. Build OpenOCD.
-4. Build picobrobe and upload uf2 to RP2 to be used for debugging.
+5. Build picobrobe and upload uf2 to RP2 to be used for debugging.
-5. In you project's `CMakeLists.txt`, disable usb and enable uart for stdio binding.
+6. In you project's `CMakeLists.txt`, disable usb and enable uart for stdio binding.
     ```
     # enable/disable usb and uart output
     pico_enable_stdio_usb(${PROJECT_NAME} 0)
     pico_enable_stdio_uart(${PROJECT_NAME} 1)
     ```
-6. Create a `.vscode` directory and files: `launcch.json` and `settings.json`.
+7. Create a `.vscode` directory and files: `launcch.json` and `settings.json`.
-7. Fill in the following JSON field that correspond to your installation locations.
+8. Fill in the following JSON field that correspond to your installation locations.
     - `launch.json`
     ```
     // This may need to be arm-none-eabi-gdb depending on your system